s0umyaD07/DS3231/README.md

             write(file, writeBuffer, 1);
             read(file, buf, BUFFER_SIZE);

-            //For Square Wave, the BBSQW pin set to 1 and INTCN Flag to 0 writeControl = 0x58;
+            //For Square Wave we set BSQW pin is set to 1 and INTCN Flag to 0 writeControl = 0x58;
             buffer[0] = DS3231_CONTROL;
             buffer[1] = writeControl;